DeclanClifford/simple_flight_simulator/README.md

 If you want to understand the theory behind this model, it is highly recommended you take a look at "" before diving into the code.
 Here you'll find a very indepth explanation of the vortex lattice method and you can take a look at my extension of the version given by Professor Neil Sandham.

+# Why did you do this?
+This is a project I took on to keep myself busy before starting my final year of Aeronautics and Astronautics with Air Vehicle Systems and Design at the University of Southampton.
+The objectives of this project were

+### 1).
+To keep myself busy

+### 2).
+To overcome the deep sense of regret that despite being on an aerospace engineering degree I have not once had the chance to pursue my passion of designing a flight simulator

+### 3).
+To prepare myself for my final year project which to my delight will involve a large amount of flight simulation

 ## There are two versions of the flight simulator available: